Why study Environmental Science with Foundation Year at Liverpool John Moores University?

 About your course

 The environment is currently facing major challenges, such as climate change, pollution and decreasing biodiversity.
-Studying this new BSc (Hons) in Environmental Science will allow you to investigate the challenges we are facing and learn how to tackle these pressing issues for future populations.
+Studying BSc (Hons) in Environmental Science with Foundation Year will allow you to investigate the challenges we are facing and learn how to tackle these pressing issues for future populations.

 About the Foundation Year